IAmTomaton/musical-speaker-fixed/README.md

 # Installation

-The size of the original mod sound files is too large for the mod portal, so the mod will be posted there completely without sound files.
+The size of the mod's source sound files is too large for the mod portal, so the mod will be hosted there with only one musical instrument.
 - If you want to use your sound files, then place them in the mod folder and write the paths to them in the `script/sound-data.lua` file.
-- If you want to use sounds from the parent mod, then download the mod archive containing sound files from the link (_Put link here_).
-Then unzip it into your mod folder (this will also overwrite the `script/sound-data.lua` file).
+- If you want to use all the sounds from the parent mod, then download the mod release from [github](https://github.com/IAmTomaton/musical-speaker-fixed/releases/tag/v1.0.0).

 # Caveats
 - For right now, enabled and reset condition comparison is limited to `> 0`.